asyncapi/training/VIDEO_1_SCRIPT.md

 - **Efficiency**: when access to an API is provided, the information is made available immediately.

 - **Integration**: APIs allow information to be easily shared between applications or products.
 This enables an integrated user experience.

-## Example of an API

-I think it would be great to give some example of API related to AsyncAPI, any idea or suggestion?

 ## Goodbye to viewer